hasnma-glitch/TCC17-Emergencia/README.md

 English:

-Technical Course Completion Project (TCC) of the year 2016/2017 The project is called Emergência.
+Technical Course Completion Project (TCC) of the year 2016/2017 The project is called <i>Emergência</i>.

 <p><strong>How was the project?</strong></p>
 It was a project that searches for hospitals and informs some information about it, in order to help in their choice in case of emergency.
 That the goal is to provide a search for a hospital that can better assist a patient in an agile way.
 The services offered will be a pre-registration form and a search system provided by information that can assist the customer in his choice.